mrkamel/kraps/README.md

 ## Storage

 Kraps stores temporary results of steps in a storage layer.
-Currently, only S3 is supported besides a in memory driver used for testing purposes.
-Please be aware that Kraps does not clean up any files from the storage layer, as it would be a safe thing to do in case of errors anyways.
+Currently, only S3 is supported besides a in-memory driver used for testing purposes.
+Please be aware that Kraps does not clean up any files from the storage layer, as it would not be a safe thing to do in case of errors anyways.
 Instead, Kraps relies on lifecycle features of modern object storage systems.
-Therefore, it is recommend to e.g. configure a lifecycle policy to delete any files after e.g. 7 days either for a whole bucket or for a certain prefix like e.g. `temp/` and tell Kraps about the prefix to use (e.g. `temp/kraps/`).
+Therefore, it is required to configure a lifecycle policy to delete any files after e.g. 7 days either for a whole bucket or for a certain prefix like e.g. `temp/` and tell Kraps about the prefix to use (e.g. `temp/kraps/`).